FuzionView/FV-Docs/source/ticketviewer.rst

 -----------

 Use the **navigation options** at the bottom left to:
- * Fit the ticket boundaries to the current window.
+ 1. Fit the ticket boundaries to the current window.
- * Zoom to current location to map your current location.
+ 2. Zoom to your current location.
- * Zoom in (+) and out (-).
+ 3. Zoom in (+) and out (-).

-The **scale** in the bottom right helps to estimate the size of the ticket boundary in meters and feet.
+ 4. The **scale** in the bottom right helps to estimate the size of the ticket boundary in meters and feet.

 .. figure:: /_static/Navigation1.png
    :alt: Ticket Viewer Navigation Options